sedostheatre/sedos.co.uk/input/shows/2023-titanic.md

 ---
 title: Titanic
 year: "2023"
-authors: Story and Book by Peter Stone
+authors: Story and Book by PETER STONE
-authors2: Music and Lyrics by Maury Yeston
+authors2: Music and Lyrics by MAURY YESTON
 subtitle: Epic and majestic, with moments of heartbreaking intimacy, this musical captures the triumph and tragedy of the hopeful passengers on the ill-fated Ship of Dreams.